MScBiomedicalInformatics/MSIB32500/lectures/lecture7.md

 ### Testing for Differential Expression

 We will now test for Differential Expression between the experimental groups.
-For this tutorial we will detect the differences between the **basal pregnant** and **lactating groups**.
+For this tutorial we will detect the differences between the **basal pregnant** and **basal lactating** groups.
 Other contrast can be easily constructed with the **makeContrasts** function:

 ```{r}
 > B.LvsP <- makeContrasts(B.lactating-B.pregnant, levels=design)